Playing with Monte-Carlo Tree Search

 \While{not terminated}

-\STATE Sample $a$ from available action space of $node$
+\STATE Sample $a$ from available actions of $node$

 \STATE $new\_node$ $\gets$ $node$ after taking action $a$